 Solution: Mix your cake according to the recipe.

-Cake-fail #5: The cake broke when turned out of pan.
+Your cake broke when you turned it out of the pan

 A cake has gone through a lot over the last 30 minutes, not to mention turning from a liquid to a solid!
 It needs a minute or two to gain its composure once removed from the oven.